qwantix/paws/README.md

 ```

-Be patient, the first call may take some times
+Be patient, the first call may take some time